Real Estate Market Insights Switzerland

 Via Tinus

 Via Tinus sits just above St. Moritz Dorf and offers sweeping views of Lake St. Moritz.
-The area is popular among UHNWI buyers looking for a discreet yet prestigious foothold close to the village center.
+The area is popular among UHNWI buyers looking for a discreet yet prestigious foothold close to the village center, without the full visibility that comes with Suvretta.

-Properties here range from CHF 25,000 to CHF 30,000/sqm, with mid-sized chalets and penthouses priced between CHF 7 million and CHF 15 million.
-Demand is driven by long-hold strategies and generational estate planning.
+Properties here range from CHF 25,000 to CHF 30,000 per sqm, with mid-sized chalets and penthouses priced between CHF 7 million and CHF 15 million.
+Demand is driven by long-hold strategies and generational estate planning, which aligns well if that’s your investment horizon.

 St. Moritz Dorf

-This is the commercial and cultural core of the town, home to luxury hotels, designer boutiques, and seasonal events.
-Buyers in this area prioritize convenience and walkability.
+St. Moritz Dorf is the commercial and cultural core of the town, home to luxury hotels, designer boutiques, and seasonal events.
+If you buy here, you’re prioritizing convenience and walkability over seclusion.
+That’s a valid trade-off for buyers who want to be at the center of everything.

-Pricing averages CHF 23,000/sqm, with high-end apartments ranging from CHF 3.5 million to CHF 6 million.
-It remains attractive to lifestyle-driven buyers seeking access to events and services.
+Pricing averages CHF 23,000 per sqm, with high-end apartments ranging from CHF 3.5 million to CHF 6 million.
+The area stays attractive to lifestyle-driven buyers seeking access to events and services year-round.

 St. Moritz Bad

 Positioned on the lake’s southern edge, St. Moritz Bad offers newer construction and slightly more accessible pricing.
-It is popular with seasonal residents and those looking for more modern design.
+Popular with seasonal residents and those drawn to more contemporary design, it’s the entry point into the St. Moritz market without sacrificing the alpine lifestyle.

-Prices range from CHF 15,000 to CHF 18,000/sqm, with apartments selling between CHF 2 million and CHF 4 million.
-Rental liquidity is strong here during both summer and winter.
+Prices range from CHF 15,000 to CHF 18,000 per sqm, with apartments selling between CHF 2 million and CHF 4 million.
+Rental liquidity is strong here during both summer and winter, making it a smarter choice if income generation is part of your strategy.

 Champfèr